dgsmith2/angularjs-template-loader/README.md

 - [How does it work](#how-does-it-work)
 - [Common Issues](#common-issues)

+### This Fork
+Since we are using raw-loader, it returns an object with the default properties to be compatible with ES6 standard.
+This tool uses ES5 syntax so we need to access to default value explicitly.
+Another possible solution is to upgrade raw-loader to 4.0.0 and use `esModules: false` properties but our build tool chain uses a node version not supported by raw-loader 4.x.

 ### Installation
 Option 1: Install from [npm](https://www.npmjs.com/package/angularjs-template-loader).
 - `npm install angularjs-template-loader --save-dev`